reshma78611/Simple-Linear-Regression-using-R/README.md

       4. Ridge Regression

- In this repository we discuss about Simple Linear Regression :
+ *In this repository we discuss about Simple Linear Regression*

+ ## Simple Linear Regression: